ScrapeGraphAI/docusaurus-docs/docs/Graphs/base_graph.md

 # ⚾️ Base Graph
 ## Introduction
-Creation of the base graph
+The BaseGraph class manages the execution flow of a graph composed of interconnected nodes.
 ## Implementation

 ```python